-The proposed BASF approach consists of an integrated combination of on-Site and off-Site ecological service projects that will provide both near-term and long-term benefits.
+The BASF approach consists of an integrated combination of on-Site and off-Site ecological service projects that will provide both near-term and long-term benefits.
 The projects comprising this program share a common Hudson River ecological restoration linkage and tie on-going and future activities at the Site with tangible on-site and off-site ecological restoration initiatives.
 This ecological restoration program also provides a substantive opportunity to showcase the Rensselaer site closure program relative to newly issued NYSDEC guidance (DER-31, August 2010) on Green Remediation.
 This guidance provides a framework for improving the sustainability of environmental cleanups and recognizes that successful projects provide positive economic and social benefits, as well as use more sustainable practices and technologies.

 The work plan reflects the following exchanges of information between NYSDEC and BASF.
 In January 2011, NYSDEC trustees (Division of Fisheries, Wildlife, and Marine Resources (DFWMR)) presented a preliminary settlement offer to BASF relative to perceived injuries in the Hudson River adjacent to the BASF Rensselaer Site.
 On August 12, 2011, BASF presented NYSDEC with its proposed approach to address natural resource damage (NRD) concerns at a meeting at NYSDEC headquarters in Albany, NY.
 A NRD work plan was developed by BASF and submitted to NYSDEC on September 20, 2011.
 A response letter from NYSDEC was sent from Andrew Guglielmi (NYSDEC) to John Bleiler (AECOM) on November 11, 2011.
 On April 5, 2012, a meeting was held at NYSDEC headquarters in Albany to further discuss NRD issues at the BASF Rensselaer Site.
 A letter was sent from Nan Bernardo (BASF) to Andrew Guglielmi on April 20, 2012, summarizing the discussion at the April 5, 2012 meeting.
 A June 8, 2012 Site inspection was attended by NYSDEC, AECOM, and BASF.
 Potential revisions to the NRD program based on this Site visit and previous agency consultation were summarized in a letter from Nan Bernardo (BASF) to Andrew Guglielmi (NYSDEC) on July 31, 2012.
-A letter from Andrew Guglielmi (NYSDEC) to Nan Bernardo (BASF), sent on October 26, 2012, provided further guidance from NYSDEC for the preparation of the Final Work Plan that is presented in this document
+A letter from Andrew Guglielmi (NYSDEC) to Nan Bernardo (BASF), sent on October 26, 2012, and subsequent communications in March and May, 2013, provided further guidance from NYSDEC for the preparation of the Final Work Plan that is presented in this document.
+The Draft NRDA Work Plan was published in the NYSDEC Environmental Notice Bulletin (ENB) for public comment on December 11, 2013.
+The comment period ran from December 11, 2013 through January 31, 2014.
+No comments were received during the ENB comment period and this Work Plan has accordingly been finalized.